temporalio/documentation/docs/php/how-to-send-a-signal-with-start-in-php.md

 sidebar_label: Signal-With-Start
 ---

-You may not know if a Workflow is running and can accept a signal.
-The `WorkflowClient`->`startWithSignal` API allows you to send a Signal to the current Workflow instance if one exists or to create a new run and then send the Signal.
+In cases where you may not know if a Workflow is running, and want to send a Signal to it, use `startwithSignal`.
+If a running Workflow exists, the `startwithSignal` API sends the Signal.
+If there is no running Workflow, the API starts a new Workflow Run and delivers the Signal to it.

 ```php
 $workflow = $workflowClient->newWorkflowStub(MyWorkflow::class);